Mamiglia/Reddit-Wallpaper/.build/development.md

   - Output of Reddit-Wallpaper Package
   - Libraries mentioned before
   - This is the main jar the one actually running the program
-- Installer.jar
+- Installer.jar //no longer needed!
   - Output of Installer package

 ### Releases
-The actual exe release is the result of the Launch4j program that bundles the aforementioned jars with the Java version I use.
-The config file for this program is [RW_launch4j.xml](https://github.com/Mamiglia/Reddit-Wallpaper/tree/main/.build/RW_launch4j.xml)
+The actual exe release is generated thanks to [install4j](https://www.ej-technologies.com/products/install4j/overview.html) that gave me a free open-source license (thanks!).
+The config file for install4j is [RW.install4j](https://github.com/Mamiglia/Reddit-Wallpaper/blob/main/.build/Install4j/RW.install4j)